meg-hz/AF-annotation/README.md

 ```
 python PockComp.py --txt <path to dir with pocket files>
 ```
-This command generates a .tsv file with paths of matching pockets from all three pipelines<br> **2.
-To get .PDB files of consensus pockets:**
+This command generates a .tsv file with paths of matching pockets from all three pipelines

+**2. To get .PDB files of consensus pockets:**
 ```
 python PockComp.py --pdb <path to protein-files-dir> <path to pocket-files-dir>